Digital Marketing Remote Work: Having the Right Technology

 Call me old-fashioned, but I’ve used a good old fashioned paper calendar for the thirty years I’ve been home gaming.
 No complaints.

 It is also important that your digital marketing remote workers keep a regular work schedule.
 I have difficulty when a candidate tells me that the reason they like telecommuting is because they can do the work whenever they want.
 You need to follow a rhythm, otherwise it will be way too easy to become distracted.
-My wife and kids have always known that during my scheduled work hours, they are not to interrupt me unless it is something that can wait.
+My wife and kids have always known that during my scheduled work hours, they are not to interrupt me unless it is something that can’t wait.
+Wake up when you normally wake up, eat whatever you normally eat for breakfast, keep your normal routine.

 VERY IMPORTANT: Make sure you have an ergonomic chair and desk set-up so that your computer monitor and keypad don’t cause any unnecessary strain on your back, eyes, wrists and so on.
+Many people don’t think much about this, and as a result they may be physically damaging themselves without even knowing it.
+It has a way of creeping up on you, and I can speak from personal experience.
 I’ve had it all over the years: Neck pain, wrist pain, eye strain, you name it.
-Ignoring these physical aspects of your work will have long-term consequences.
+Believe me: Ignoring these physical aspects of your work will have long-term consequences.

 For more on the ergonomic considerations, check out this short video by ergonomics expert Dr. Matthew Devoe:

 Stay hydrated.
+This is probably one of the best pieces of advice I ever received.
 I keep a carafe of water on my desk, and sip on it all day long.

 Having a fast, reliable internet connection is key, along with a webcam and a microphone.
 Most computers and laptops have these built-in, but I’d also recommend investing in an external USB microphone that you can easily plug into your computer.
 If possible, use an Ethernet cable to connect to the internet and turn off Wi-Fi.
 I’ve been doing that for years and it helps boost connection speed, not to mention eliminating potential security concerns that come with a Wi-Fi signal.